Diseases to report

 Sexually transmitted disease reporting

 STDs must be reported within 3 working days.
-Complete and fax the Confidential STD Case Report (PDF) to 425.339.8707.
-Snohomish Health District staff can assist in notifying spouses and sex partners of someone diagnosed with an STD.
-Contact our STD program for assistance.
+Complete and fax the Confidential STD Case Report.

 Patients with a first-time positive TB skin test need to follow up first with their healthcare provider.
 For patients who show signs and symptoms suspicious of active TB disease, report it to the Snohomish Health District Tuberculosis program at 425.339.5225.